Asian Recipes

 Banh Beo (Hue Steamed Rice Cakes with Shrimp and Scallion Oil)

-Banh beo comes from Hue, the old imperial capital of central Vietnam, where it is served as a snack on tiny saucer-shaped plates that each hold a single rice cake.
-A thin rice flour batter is poured into each dish and steamed until it sets into a soft, slightly sticky disc - translucent at the edges and opaque in the center.
-Toppings are minimal but precise: dried shrimp ground to a coarse powder, crispy fried shallots, and a drizzle of scallion oil that pools in the concave surface.
-The dipping sauce - nuoc cham - ties everything together with its sweet-sour-salty balance.
-Eating banh beo means scraping each little cake off its plate with a flat spoon, one by one, at a pace that makes this a meditative street-food experience.
+Banh beo comes from Hue, the old imperial capital of central Vietnam, and it is served as a snack on tiny saucer-shaped plates, each holding a single steamed rice cake.
+A thin rice flour batter is poured into each dish and steamed until it sets into a soft, slightly sticky disc - translucent and thin at the edges, opaque and a little thicker at the center.
+The topping formula is minimal and exact: dried shrimp ground to a coarse, fragrant powder, crispy deep-fried shallots, and scallion oil drizzled into the concave surface of the rice cake so it pools rather than runs off.
+The dipping sauce is nuoc cham - fish sauce, lime, sugar, and chili balanced into a sweet-sour-salty liquid that pulls everything together.
+Eating banh beo requires scraping each small cake off its plate with a flat spoon, one at a time, in a slow and deliberate rhythm that has become part of the experience.
+The dish traces back to Hue's imperial court cuisine, and the restrained, precise presentation reflects that origin.

 Banh Canh Cua (Vietnamese Thick Crab and Pork Noodle Soup)